zample23/zample23/README.md

 # [AX IT](https://github.com/zample23/AX_IT.git)

-* AX IT - it's cross-platform mobile application build in Flutter;
+* AX IT - it's responsive cross-browser landing page made using html/css and javascript;
 * As s sole developer I fully designed and implemented front-end and back-end solutions;
 * Server side is built with Swift programming language (Vapor framework).
 Hosted on Heroku;
 * Database - PostgresQL.
 Hosted on AWS.